jbcoe/value_types/DRAFT.md

 #### X.Z.1 Class template polymorphic general [polymorphic.general]

-1. A _polymorphic value_ is an object that manages the lifetime of an owned object.
+1. A polymorphic object manages the lifetime of an owned object.
-A polymorphic value object may own objects of different types at different points in its lifetime.
-A polymorphic value object is _valueless_ if it has no owned object.
-A polymorphic value may only become valueless after it has been moved from.
+A polymorphic object may own objects of different types at different points in its lifetime.
+A polymorphic object is _valueless_ if it has no owned object.
+A polymorphic object may only become valueless after it has been moved from.

 2. In every specialization `polymorphic<T, Allocator>`, if the type